In this article we will tell you about the Vivaldi standalone version and how to

 - Delete the folder containing the Vivaldi standalone.

 If you are on Linux, you can run the Snapshot and Stable versions side by side.
-Running both versions on Mac is currently not possible without a hack.
+Running both versions on Mac is currently not possible.